Frequently Asked Questions

 4. What about the coaching staff?

 The Edge has been run by Ernie Monaco since it’s inception in 1984.
 Coach Monaco is still present at almost all Edge classes to this day.
-The staff has also grown to include Dave Esposito, Ryan Wilson, Alex Almeyda Sr., Jon Becker, Eric Swick, Karl Monaco, Jack Barrett and more.
+The staff has also grown to include Dave Esposito, Ryan Wilson, Jon Becker, Karl Monaco, Louie Cerchio and more.
 You can find out more information about our coaching staff in the Staff section of our home page.

 5. When do classes meet?